Yashavanth-L/PDF-Analyzer/README.md

 # PDF Analyzer

 A powerful PDF analysis tool that uses Google's Gemini AI to answer questions about uploaded PDF documents.
-Built with Streamlit and FastAPI.
+Built with Streamlit frontend and FastAPI backend.

 ## Features